 Foxit PDF Editor's Al Assistant, powered by ChatGPT, may produce inaccurate information about people, places, or facts.
-The Al Assistant's privacy policy aligns with Data, privacy, and security for Azure OpenAl Service.
+The Al Assistant's privacy policy aligns with Data Privacy Policy for Document Intelligence.
 For more information on the Al Assistant's security, please refer to Foxit Al Assistant Security Overview White Paper.